 - If the weather conditions are too bad, wait until it clears up before going out, if possible.

 If you find yourself slipping on black ice, remain calm.
-Take the following three measures:
+Take the following four measures:

 - Keep your hands on the wheel.